EU elections 2024 – this is what the candidates think about higher education

 3. Do you think that EU research funding should increase?

-Background: The Committee on Culture and Education (CULT) is responsible, among other things, for matters relating to the Union's education policy, including the European Higher Education Area, the promotion of the European Schools system and lifelong learning.
+Background: The Committee on Culture and Education (CULT) is responsible, among other things, for issues relating to the Union's education policy, including the European Higher Education Area, the promotion of the European Schools system and lifelong learning.